 BIO

-Amy’s work is in private collections in the San Francisco Bay Area, New York Metropolitan Museum of Art, Microsoft Corporation, and University of Wyoming Art Museum.
-Several of her illustrations have been published in a handful of Chronicle Books, and she’s represented at Anderson O’Brien Fine Art in Omaha, Nebraska.
+Her work can be found in private collections in the San Francisco Bay Area, New Yorks Metropolitan Museum of Art, Microsoft Corporation, and University of Wyoming Art Museum.
+Her illustrations have been published in a handful of Chronicle Books and she has attended artist residencies in Italy and Ireland.
+If you’d like to see more of her work, you can find her at Hot Shops Art Center and she’s represented at Anderson O’Brien Fine Art in Omaha, Nebraska.

 ARTIST STATEMENT